warmachine028/memories/rules/ENV_VARIABLES.md

 -   ### USER

-    -   This email account will be used to send reset password links.
+    -   This Goolge email account will be used to send reset password links.
     -   You can use your own email or create a new Email ID for this specific puropse.

 -   ### PASS